chhavi-khandelwal/CountDown-Game/README.md

  - Clock is made in pure HTML/CSS
  - Additional Feature of Score is added
  - Sound on wrong attempt, clock ticking and cheer on correct attempt added ( turn on the system volume :) )
- - Added unit tests for WordService, Clock Component
+ - Covered tests for main business logic : WordService, Clock Component, dnd service(drag and drop)
  - Game deployed on herokuapp - [https://countdownalph.herokuapp.com/](https://countdownalph.herokuapp.com/)

 ## Improvements:
 - Logic for onDrag/onDrop to be moved to Pick and Parcel Containers
 - Add end to end tests/ unit for left components
-- Dictionary can have image based hints key associated with a word dictionary = [{word: 'bat', hints: []}, ...]

 - To add support for mobile by adding touch events
 - Save game state in localstorage for persistence
 - Typescript missing
 - image pre-caching
+- Use of store(redux based system)

+## Future feature additions
+- Dictionary can have image based hints key associated with a word dictionary = [{jumbledword:word: ['bat'], hints: []}, ...]
+- can have bonus points on difficult words(based on length)

 ## Assumptions
 - Only one word can be created from the collection of letters